tisnik/python-programming-courses/BDD/BDD_en.md

 ## Why BDD?

 * Today IT systems are usually very complex
-    - it is quite hard to get the overall picture
+    - quite hard to get the overall picture
+    - overall function vs implementation details
 * Basic problem
     - bug fixes are very expensive in the later stages of the development
-    - customers don't like features^Wbugs
+    - customers don't like features^W bugs
     - it is vital to verify and validate application behaviour during development
 * Other problems
-    - large devel teams
+    - large development teams
-    - more programming languages
+    - more programming languages (back end, front end, microservices...)
-    - customer might be part of development
+    - customer might like to be part of development process
     - not well-defined roles in some cases (devel?
 QA? devops?)

 ---